NVlabs/bcts/readme.md

 ### Usage

-1. Start the docker: `docker run --runtime=nvidia -it bcts /bin/bash'
+1. Start the docker: `docker run --runtime=nvidia -it bcts /bin/bash`
-2. Run the code: `cd bcts; python main.py'
+2. Run the code: `cd bcts; python main.py`

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the NVIDIA License.

 ## Acknowledgments

-We urge anyone using this work (code or paper) to cite:
+If you use this project please cite:

-@article{dalal2021improve,
+@article{hallak2021improve,

   title={Improve agents without retraining: Parallel tree search with off-policy correction},

-  author={Dalal, Gal and Hallak, Assaf and Dalton, Steven and Mannor, Shie and Chechik, Gal and others},
+  author={Hallak, Assaf and Dalal, Gal and Dalton, Steven and Froisio, Iuro and Mannor, Shie and Chechik, Gal},

   journal={Advances in Neural Information Processing Systems},